 Global Water Scarcity & Cleanliness.
 Water is expected to become in shorter supply as the global population growth accelerates.
-The 2015 World Economic Forum’s Global Risks Report ranked Water Crises as the biggest of all risks, higher than Weapons of Mass Destruction and the Spread of Infectious Diseases (pandemics).
-Our reliance on the availability of fresh water is essential to our earth and our growing populations, however, the United Nations World Water Development Report 2015 indicates a 40% global shortage between forecasted water demand and available supply within the next fifteen years.
+The 2017 World Economic Forum’s Global Risks Report ranked Water Crises as the third highest of all risks, higher than Weapons of Mass Destruction and the Spread of Infectious Diseases (pandemics).
+Our reliance on the availability of fresh water is essential to our earth and our growing populations, however, the United Nations World Water Development Report 2017 indicates a 60% global shortage between forecasted water demand and available supply within the next twelve years – by 2030.
 There is a clear relationship between water availability, health, food production and the potential for civil unrest.

 Environment-Filtration.
 While current solutions such as reverse osmosis exist, and are widely used in the water desalination of seawater, the water they produce is expensive.
 While this is less of an issue for countries with inexpensive energy costs, it puts the technology beyond the reach of most of the world’s population.
 Any new solution for water issues needs to be able to demonstrate precise control over pore sizes, be highly resistant to fouling and significantly reduce energy use.
 Nanotechnology has long been recognized as this solution with a focus of creating a structure with the correct size nanoscale pores to develop a better filter.
 Fortunately, developments in the ‘wonder material’ graphene are expected to change the economics of water.